-Dr. Vigod specializes in the treatment of women with mood and anxiety disorders across the lifespan.
+Dr. Simone Vigod specializes in the treatment of women with mood and anxiety disorders across the lifespan.
 Her research at Women’s College Research Institute is focused on two main areas: (1) Optimizing outcomes for women with mental illness during pregnancy and the postpartum period, and (2) Gender and sex-based analysis of care pathways for women with mental health issues.

-Dr. Vigod is the principal investigator on a number of peer-reviewed grant-funded projects from the Canadian Institutes of Health Research, the Schizophrenia Society of Ontario and the Ontario Ministry of Health and Long-Term Care Physician innovation Fund.
+Dr. Vigod is the principal investigator on a number of peer-reviewed grant-funded projects from the Canadian Institutes of Health Research, the Schizophrenia Society of Ontario and the Ontario Ministry of Health and Long-Term Care Physician Innovation Fund.
 She leads population-based studies focused on psychiatric, obstetrical and neonatal outcomes for women with serious mental illness in pregnancy and the postpartum period.
-Currently, she is developing a patient decision aid to assist women with decisions regarding psychotropic medication use in pregnancy.
+She has developed a patient decision aid to assist women with decisions regarding psychotropic medication use in pregnancy.
 She also has funding from the SickKids Foundation to evaluate transcranial direct current stimulation as a novel, non-invasive, non-drug treatment for depression in pregnancy.

 MSc, Clinical Epidemiology, University of Toronto, 2011